Main Page Sponsors Implementation Exhibits Demos/Images Poetry Credits Articles Web Links

 islands and ponds of the Buddhist Western Paradise.

-Merritt Park, Manzanar Internment Camp, 1943 Ansel Adams / U.S. Library of Congress
+Merritt Park, Manzanar Incarceration Camp, 1943 Ansel Adams / U.S. Library of Congress

 --o000o--